Ray Charles discography: Overview

 Ray Charles first appeared on a Billboard chart in 1949, when — as part of the Maxin Trio with G.D.
 McKee and Milton Garred — he charted his first single with "Confession Blues."
 It reached No. 2 on the R&B chart, then called the Most-Played Juke Box Race Records.
 In 1952, Charles signed with Atlantic Records and went on to top Billboard's pop, country, R&B, jazz, and dance charts.

 In the early 1960s, after leaving Atlantic Records to sign with ABC–Paramount, he negotiated for ownership of his own master recordings.
 He also established his own labels.
-Tangerine came first, which later evolved into CrossOver Records.
+Tangerine came first, which evolved into CrossOver Records.
 As a songwriter, Charles penned nearly 200 songs.
 He also operated his own publishing companies, Tangerine Music and Racer Music.

 On the Billboard Hot 100, Charles had 80 hits between 1958 (the year the chart began) and 1990, when "I'll Be Good to You" became his last Hot 100 single, reaching No. 18.
 His biggest hit, "I Can't Stop Loving You", spent five weeks at No. 1 in 1962.
 He also topped the Hot 100 with the singles "Hit the Road Jack" and "Georgia on My Mind".
 Among all acts, he charted the third-most singles on the Hot 100; only Elvis Presley (with 108) and James Brown (91) had more.

 On Billboard's R&B chart, Charles had 86 hits, including 11 chart-toppers such as "I've Got a Woman", "What'd I Say (Part 1)", "Hit the Road Jack", and "You Are My Sunshine."

 Charles also reached No. 1 on the Hot Country Songs chart in 1985 with "Seven Spanish Angels", a duet with Willie Nelson.
 The single appears on Charles' duets album, Friendship, which reached No. 1 on Top Country Albums.
 His 1962 album, Modern Sounds in Country and Western Music, became his first album to top the Billboard 200.

 In 1990, Charles had a No. 1 on the Hot Dance Club Songs chart with "I'll Be Good to You", a collaboration with Quincy Jones and Chaka Khan.